ThomasBeauduin/StyleGuide/Matlab.md

 - Structure names should begin with a capital letter
 e.g. Segment.length, Acme.sourceName
 - field names should follow variables conventions.
+- Array of cells are a Neanderthal approach to structuring data, hence, seperate it from structures by writing it in full upper-case.

 ### Functions
 - Write names of functions in lower case (like matlab).